My Sister’s Keeper

 When formally organized feminists declare their feminist stance, that they are ‘feminists, full stop,’ they inevitably welcome some women but leave out many others, whether or not they intend to.
 There’s isn’t a clear indication of an intersectionality of African feminism in the African Feminist Charter except in broad phrases such as,

 ‘[W]e recognize that we do not have a homogenous identity as feminists – we acknowledge and celebrate our diversities and shared commitment to a transformatory agenda for African societies and African women in particular.’

-It can be assumed that ‘we’ here refers to the group of feminists who self identify as feminists and/or those who attended the forum, presumably a combination of African feminists in academia and women working in gender and development.
+It can be assumed that ‘we’ here refers to the group of feminists who attended the forum, presumably a combination of African feminists in academia and women working in gender and development.’).
 There is an insistence, particularly by those who name themselves as feminists, on a unifiability of African feminisms.
 This unity is not one of ‘togetherness no matter what’, not one that brooks no disagreement, but one that can survive, and even grow through, conflict amongst feminists.
 In advocating for a unity of purpose and for the broadest possible solidarity amongst ‘all women,’ we point to the necessary work of addressing, in material ways, the need to continue developing a sophisticated intersectionality in African feminism.

 The Great Feminist Fallout of 2014 is only one example of many such fallouts among friends who disagree rather strongly about feminism.
 I have not heard from any of the other members of the original group from which we/they separated.
 Possibly not entirely because of the fallout but because what brought us together in the first place, was not a collective deliberate attempt at building lasting bonds amongst ourselves.